fruivita/line-reader/docs/README.md

     }
     ```

-    Reading line by line exposes the following method:

     &nbsp;

+    LineReader exposes the following method to read the file line by line:

     ✏️ **readLines**

-    Signature and usage: Reads the informed file line by line.

     ```php
     use FruiVita\LineReader\Facades\LineReader;